Best Hotels in London

 The Best Time to Visit London

 April to June and September to early November bring London to life.
 The city blooms in literal color: magnolias around South Kensington, cherry blossoms near Notting Hill, and evening concerts on the Serpentine.
 Temperatures hover around 16–22°C, ideal for long walks without melting into your coat.
+These months are ideal for booking good hotels in London city close to major attractions.

 Winter has its own appeal though.
 December rates spike by about 25% near Oxford Circus and Covent Garden, thanks to shoppers and Christmas markets.
 Yet, if you’re eyeing cheap hotels in London, January remains the sweet spot: locals hibernate, tourists thin out, and rates can dip as much as 40%.
+This period often delivers some of the best cheap hotels in London for travelers watching expenses.

 Rain?
 It’ll happen.
 Always does.
 Pack one sturdy umbrella and skip the clear plastic ones, they crumple at the first gust near Westminster Bridge.